ede73/diagrammer/README.md

 - equals
 - defaults

-Own properties are name, linklabel, defaults and list of OBJECTS and ROOTVERTICES, entrance and exit.
+Own properties are name, edgelabel, defaults and list of OBJECTS and ROOTVERTICES, entrance and exit.

 # Generators
 Two convenience methods available:

 ```
-traverseLinks(yy, link => {
+traverseEdges(yy, edge => {
-  // do what ever you like for all the link objects
+  // do what ever you like for all the edges
 })
 ```
 ```